Arikesari Maravarman: Religion

 Arikesari is known to have performed the Hiranyagarbha and Tulabhara rituals (a number of times).

 Identification with Nedumaran

-Arikesari Maravarman is sometimes identified with Pandya king Nedumaran or Kuna Pandya, who converted from Jainism to Hinduism under the influence of the Bhakti saint Sambandar.
-Kun Pandya was thence regarded as a saint himself.
+Arikesari Maravarman is sometimes identified with the Pandya king Nedumaran or Koon Pandya, who converted from Jainism to Hinduism under the influence of the Bhakti Shaivite Saint, Sambandar.
+Koon Pandiyan was thence regarded as a Saint himself.
 The legend is considered as an expression of the historical consciousness (signifying the loss of Jain political influence in the Tamil country).

-According to this legend, Kun Pandya had married the Chola princess Mangayarkkarasi.
+According to this legend, Koon Pandiyan had married the Chola princess, Mangayarkkarasi, who is also a Shaivite Saint.